RhetTbull/textinator/README.md

 Grant Full Disk Access:

-- Open System Preferences > Security & Privacy > Full Disk Access
+- Open System Settings...>Privacy & Security> Full Disk Access
 - Click the padlock if locked to unlock it and add Textinator to the list of allowed apps

 ![System Preferences > Security & Privacy](images/Full_Disk_Access.png)